nevinera/unfig/README.md

 * `env` - the name of the environment variable to consult.
 By default, it's the parameter name up-cased, but like.. if your parameter is `user`, you may need to look at `MYGEM_USER` instead for example (unless you _want_ the unix USER).

+The configurations will be loaded from all four sources, in this priority order:

+* cli flags - if the user supplies these, they are likely intending to override default or configured behaviors.
+* environment variables - these are a typical way to configure a machine with its intended behavior, though specifying a parameter in a *personal* config file _and_ an environment variable is infrequent, sometimes config files are committed to a repository, and an individual may want to consistently override values supplied in that way.
+* config file - this could be a personal config (in your home directory) or a provided config (committed to your rails app's config/ directory, for example).
+* default value - supplied when invoking Unfig in the script.